open-ephys/commutator-docs/source/coax-commutator/user-guide/mount-connect.rst

     :alt: schematic image
     :align: center

-.. note:: For clarity and planning, a 3D model of the commutator body are available on the `git repository <https://github.com/open-ephys/onix-commutator/tree/master/mechanical/single_channel>`_
+.. note:: For clarity and planning, a 3D model of the commutator body is available on the `git repository <https://github.com/open-ephys/onix-commutator/tree/master/mechanical/single_channel>`_

 If the commutator is used for an animal behavior experiment, mount it such that the animal can traverse the